 If any of this content is distressing to you, you're welcome to close your eyes, cover your ears, or leave the theatre at any time.
-Because the show is being staged in the round, please check with a staff member before coming back in.
-They will help you to return to your seat at an appropriate time.
+Please note, you may not be able to come back in if you do leave.
+Please check with a staff member who will let you know if there is an appropriate time for you to go back in.
+During applause is usually a good time.